hadilq/RxLifecycleHandler/README.md

 implementation "com.github.hadilq:rx-lifecycle-handler-android:$libVersion"
 ```
 where the `libVersion` is [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.hadilq/rx-lifecycle-handler/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.hadilq/rx-lifecycle-handler).
 Use the above one if you already using this library or you need it in an android module.
+However as this library is depending on RxJava, it does not make sense to support common library of Multiplatform!
+Let's see how we can emerge the this idea to Multiplatform in the future!

 Contribution
 ---